 The Sousy Svalbard Radar (SSR), is a so-called "mesosphere-stratosphere-troposphere" (MST) radar, operates at 53.5 MHz and is located in Adventdalen approximately 10km SW of Longyearbyen.
 The system is of the phased array type and as such has a low visual impact on the environment.
 Typical average power is only 200W - and thus a negligible radiation hazard (think of looking at 2 or 3 lightbulbs from several kilometers away).

 The system can

 determine atmospheric parameters such as winds and turbulence from a

 few km altitude to over 100km and at a wide variety of spatial and

 Additional infomation and a selection of data may be found via the links below.
 The data provided here are not intended for publication or research, but to illustrate the potential of the radar.
-Anyone proposing a scientific publication resulting from use of SSR data is required to invite co-authorships from the supporting scientists: Prof. C. Hall, and Prof. J. Röttger.
+Anyone proposing a scientific publication resulting from use of SSR data is required to invite co-authorship from the P.I. / scientist: Prof. C. Hall.

 Fact sheets: powerpoint

 right now: weather and temperatures: data: